elixir-toniq/norm/README.md

 Norm is being actively worked on.
 Any contributions are very welcome.
 Here is a limited set of ideas that are coming soon.

-- [ ] Overwrite basic generators
-- [ ] Support generators for other primitive types (atoms, floats, etc.)
+- [ ] Support generators for other primitive types (floats, etc.)
 - [ ] Specify shapes of common elixir primitives (tuples and atoms).
 This will allow us to match on the common `{:ok, term()} | {:error, term()}` pattern in elixir.
-- [ ] selections shouldn't need a path if you just want to match the
+- [ ] selections shouldn't need a path if you just want to match all the keys in the schema
 - [ ] Support "sets" of literal values
-- [ ] support a mechanism for overriding generators
 - [ ] specs for functions and anonymous functions
-- [ ] easier way to do dispatch based on schema keys specifed keys.
+- [ ] easier way to do dispatch based on schema keys